We’ll walk you through React Native pros and cons, and discuss why it’s one of the most popular cross-platform frameworks in the world.

 So using the React Native framework, we created a mobile app which allows the client secure access to make trades and access their web interface through a mobile app.

 With their workforce working remotely, the mobile app has been key to staying up to date with critical competitive information.
 React Native also allows for push notifications and texts to be sent as well, to alert users to key changes in market conditions.
+This feature can also be useful if you want to create a transportation app, create a delivery app, or build a music streaming app.

 The app can be personalized for each user, making it a key tool for doing their job.
 The new technology has been enthusiastically embraced by our client.
 In just one month, 35 percent of all the traffic going to their trade interface came through the mobile app.